Tag Archives: Michael Kenneth Williams

 This isn’t the type of movie that plays easy.
 Some may even accuse Wyatt’s film of being somewhat uneven.
 True or not, the audience is definitely never left comfortable.

-Either the viewer is quite rightly concerned for Bennett’s safety and the safety of those he cares about or they’re worried as to why he really doesn’t seem to care much about the consequences of his seemingly reckless actions.
+Either the viewer is quite rightly concerned for Bennett’s safety and the safety of those he cares about, or they’re worried as to why he really doesn’t seem to care much about the consequences of his seemingly reckless actions.

-The best thing about The Gambler for me, besides the individual performances (John Goodman being a particular highlight), is the dialogue.
+The best thing about The Gambler, for me, besides the individual performances (John Goodman being a particular highlight), is the dialogue.
 An element most would have had a taster of in the very well executed promotional trailer a few months earlier.

-My exposure to Mark Wahlberg’s work has been largely focused on his comedic roles, so this was an overdue and welcome difference.
+My exposure to Mark Wahlberg’s work has been largely focused on his comedic roles, so this was an overdue and very welcome difference.

 G